I wrote this Peak Design Travel Backpack review a year ago, but have decided to update it for 2023 with some insights from my recent trips.

 So for such a well-thought-out, well-designed backpack, what’s the damage?!

-It’s obvious that for this level of quality, you’re going to be looking at pricing that’s above average for a travel backpack, but Peak Design have still managed to keep it competitive when compared to other models by competing brands.
+It’s obvious that for this level of quality, you’re going to be looking at pricing that’s above average for a travel backpack, but Peak Design has still managed to keep it competitive when compared to other models by competing brands.

 45L Travel Backpack